-- secure a regular income by buying a lifetime annuity from a UK insurance company; or - leave the funds invested in your SIPP and draw an income direct from your SIPP through what is called income drawdown (normally 'flexi-access drawdown').
+- · secure a regular income by buying a 'lifetime annuity' from an insurance company; or - leave the funds invested in your SIPP and draw an income direct from your SIPP through what is called 'income drawdown' (normally through what is called 'flexi-access drawdown').

-The choice is yours
+The choice is yours.

-All income is subject to UK income tax at your marginal rates of tax, which is deducted at source through payroll.
-If you live outside the UK then you may instead just pay tax in the country you live in (see later question).
+All income is subject to income tax at your marginal rates, which is deducted at source through payroll.

-Alternatively, you can normally take all or part of your SIPP fund as a single or a series of one-off taxed lump sum cash payments (known as an 'uncrystallised funds pension lump sum').
-25% of this will be tax-free and the rest of the payment will be taxed as income.
+Alternatively, you can normally take all or part of your SIPP fund as a single or a series of one-off taxed lump sum cash payments (known as an 'uncrystallised funds pension lump sum', or 'UFPLS' for short).
+25% of this will be tax-free in the UK and the rest of the payment will be taxed as income.